julchia/pypipe-preprocessing-tool/README.md

 ## About Pypipe

-<p align='justify'>Pypipe is a NLP tool that enables users to manage and create different pipelines for text data preprocessing dynamically.
+<p align='justify'>Pypipe is an NLP tool that enables users to manage and create different pipelines for text data preprocessing dynamically.
 By setting a configuration inside a static file (pypipe/configs/preprocessing.json), users can trigger the creation of a pipeline that allows the processes in the configuration to be used individually or sequentially.
 Notably, each process can work as an isolated object, allowing for decoupled operation from the configuration.</p>

 ## Some uses